CGS06 - Burst Generator

 The overlay of the Burst Generator.

 The rotary switch chosen solders directly onto the PCB.
 It is deliberately a tight fit.
 The pins may need tweaking so they go through the holes.
-Under the nut and washer there is a special washer that allows you to set the maximum range of the switch.
-Turn the switch fully anti-clockwise, then insert the washer so that its tab goes between holes 9 and 10.
+Under the nut and washer there is a 'stop tab' that allows you to set the maximum range of the switch.
+Turn the switch fully anti-clockwise, then insert the 'stop tab'so that its tab goes between holes 9 and 10.
 The one in the photo does not have the washer installed.
 Due to the configuration of the board, the direction in which you mount the board will affect the home position of the switch, and thus the flat of the shaft may be pointing in an inappropriate direction for your panel label.
 File yourself a new flat, if you feel it necessary.
 The knob on the prototype was such a tight fit no flat was needed.

 If you wish to use a MOTM style power connector, you will either need to use a 90° connector or to mount it on flying leads.
 There is insufficient space between the PCB and the panel for a regular connector to fit.